MarinkoBa/Hate-Speech-Classification/README.md

   - english speech
   - located in United States (USA)
   - which were released in a specific time periode (e.g. time of US election)
-  - tweets from a representable amount of people
+  - tweets from a representable amount of people: Details in Data Section
-    - people from different states of the USA
-    - find threshold for which amount is representable

 #### Analyze Data (Tweets) (02/08/2021)
 - execute preprocessing on selected twitter data